jaegertracing/documentation/content/docs/next-release/atm.md

+---
-# Aggregated Trace Metrics (ATM)
+title: Aggregated Trace Metrics (ATM) - Experimental
+hasparent: true
+---

+{{< info >}}
+As the Aggregated Trace Metrics feature is in its infancy, it is being marked as experimental to give the community time to provide feedback and address issues which may involve breaking changes.
+{{< /info >}}

-The motivation for this feature is to help identify interesting traces (e.g. high QPS, slow or erroneous requests) without knowing the service or operations up-front.
+Surfaced in Jaeger UI as the "Monitor" tab, the motivation for this feature is to help identify interesting traces (e.g. high QPS, slow or erroneous requests) without needing to know the service or operation names up-front.

-This is essentially achieved through aggregating span data to produce R.E.D (Request, Error, Duration) metrics.
+It is essentially achieved through aggregating span data to produce R.E.D (Request, Error, Duration) metrics.

 As such, technically speaking, the term "Trace" used in the ATM acronym is a slight misnomer, while the term "Span" would be more appropriate because these metrics are trace unaware.
+ATM remains the name for this feature for historical reasons, to avoid confusion.

 Potential use cases include: